 - Capital District YMCA is committed to strengthening communities through youth development, healthy living, and social responsibility.

-Healthy Foods Resources
+Healthy Food Resources

-- The Food Pantries for the Capital District Coalition of more than 65 food pantries in Albany, Rensselaer, Saratoga, and Schenectady Counties to help those in the community who need a hand.
+- The Food Pantries for the Capital District Coalition consists of more than 65 food pantries in Albany, Rensselaer, Saratoga, and Schenectady Counties to help those in the community who need a hand.

 - Albany & Capital Region Farmers Markets offers a wide variety of markets located throughout the Albany area where you can find an abundance of locally grown, fresh fruits and vegetables.

-- Brightside Up local childcare resource and referral agency (CCR&R) dedicated to providing expert resources to the capital region in order to improve the availability and quality of childcare and to assist families in finding childcare.
+- Brightside Up is a local childcare resource and referral agency (CCR&R) dedicated to providing expert resources to the capital region in order to improve the availability and quality of childcare and to assist families in finding childcare.

-- CDC Healthy Schools this website provides resources to prevent chronic disease and promote the health and well-being of children and adolescents in schools.
+- CDC Healthy Schools website provides resources to prevent chronic disease and promote the health and well-being of children and adolescents in schools.